David-Berghaus/ramsey/README.md

 ### Adaptive Termination

-The training process now includes an adaptive termination mechanism that can automatically stop training when:
+The training process for supervised models includes an adaptive termination mechanism that can automatically stop training when:

 1. **Early Stopping**: Training stops if there's no improvement in validation loss for a specified number of epochs (controlled by `--patience`).
 2. **Overfitting Detection**: Training stops if the model shows signs of overfitting for several consecutive epochs (controlled by `--overfitting_threshold`).